clarkx/ProceduralWood/README.md

 Small streak Nbr : Number of small streak

-Bump : Intensity of the bump from the wood base texture
+Bump wood : Intensity of the bump from the wood base texture

+Bump Scratches : Intensity of the bump for the scratches

+Scale Scratches : Density of the scratches

+Pores : Intensity of the color of the pores on the wood texture

+Pores scales : Density of the pores

 ![hardwoodfloor](https://cloud.githubusercontent.com/assets/10100090/7428947/266a1058-eff9-11e4-8a3b-778083bba71f.jpg)
 ![nodebois](https://cloud.githubusercontent.com/assets/10100090/7428931/05a8a924-eff9-11e4-8541-e5f9bd7ba5df.jpg)